yarisvt/tyk-docs/tyk-docs/content/deployment-and-operations/tyk-self-managed/deployment-lifecycle/installations/kubernetes/tyk-helm-tyk-stack.md

 {{< /note >}}

 #### Prometheus Pump
-Add `prometheus` to `pump.backend`, and add connection details for prometheus under `pump.prometheusPump`.
+Add `prometheus` to `tyk-pump.pump.backend`, and add connection details for Prometheus under `tyk-pump.pump.prometheusPump`.

 We also support monitoring using Prometheus Operator.
-All you have to do is set `pump.prometheusPump.prometheusOperator.enabled` to true.
+All you have to do is set `tyk-pump.pump.prometheusPump.prometheusOperator.enabled` to true.
 This will create a _PodMonitor_ resource for your Pump instance.

 ```yaml